insightautos/cordova-gmv-barcode-scanner/README.md

 ## Known Issues

-Under unknown circumstances, an error may occur where the camera is upside down.
+On some devices the camera may be upside down.

-Here is a list of devices that have this problem:
+Here is a list of devices with this problem:

 - Zebra MC330K (Manufacturer: Zebra Technologies, Model: MC33)

+Current Solution:
-Current Solution: When your device have this problem, you can call the plugin with the option "mirrorCamera" and set its value to true.
+if your device has this problem, you can call the plugin with the option `mirrorCamera` set to `true`.
 This will rotate the camera stream by 180 degrees.